Brian-Egan/ion_in_motion/README.md

 You can browse the available IonIcons [here](http://ionicons.com/)

-The gem relies completely on the [IonIcons CocoaPod](https://github.com/sweetmandm/ionicons-iOS).
+The gem relies on the [IonIcons CocoaPod](https://github.com/sweetmandm/ionicons-iOS).

----
 ## Usage

-You can use **Ion in Motion** to quickly return a UILabel or UIImage.
+You can use **Ion in Motion** to quickly return a UILabel, UIImage, UIButton or UIFont.

 **UILabel**
 Use `Ion.label` to create UILabels.
 The icon name is required, and it takes `size` and `color` as optional parameters.
 The default is for a 18 pt font and black text